mikwielgus/undoredo/README.md

 This approach makes `undoredo` easier to use than other undo-redo libraries.
 Storing incremental diffs is much more succint and reliable than the commonly used [Command pattern](https://en.wikipedia.org/wiki/Command_pattern).
-This is because the Command pattern requires implementing custom commands and their behavior using traits, which results in having to maintain verbose, application-specific logic that is prone to elusive runtime bugs.
+The programmer is relieved from having to maintain application-specific implementations of commands, often complicated and prone to elusive runtime bugs, on which the Command pattern operates.

 ## Basic usage